valtimo-platform/valtimo-documentation/features/case/case-detail/statuses-1.md

 {% endtab %}

 {% tab title="Via IDE" %}
-Status configurations can be autodeployed by creating json files in the `*/resources/config/case/{case-definition-key}/{version-tag}/case/tag/` folder.
+Status configurations can be auto-deployed by creating json files in the `*/resources/config/case/{case-definition-key}/{version-tag}/case/tag/` folder.
 The name of the file has to end with `.case-tag.json`.

 {% code title="*/resources/config/case/example-case/1.0.0/case/tag/example-case.case-tag.json" %}
 ```json